-The rigging of pilot ladders and the embarkation and disembarkation of pilots thereby will be supervised by a responsible deck officer of the vessel.
+The rigging of pilot ladders and the embarkation and disembarkation of Harbor Pilots must be supervised by a responsible deck officer of the vessel.

 8.4.3 Ship's Propeller

 The ship's propeller shall be stopped during the approach of the pilot boat and the embarkation or disembarkation of the pilot.